Can you get sunburnt through glass?

 Did you know?

 You can claim on selected UV products with our extras cover.
-If you have basic, lifestyle, family or super extras, you can claim (up to your limits) on UV product purchases (sunscreen, swimwear, hats and sunglasses) from the Cancer Council.
+If you have black 70, lifestyle, family or super extras, you can claim (up to your limits) on UV product purchases (sunscreen, swimwear, hats and sunglasses) from the Cancer Council.
 Your receipt just needs to identify the item as Cancer Council approved.

 Don't have extras cover or want to change?
 Check out our extras